aleblanco-o/aleblanco/_pages/index.md

   }
 </style>

-This webpage is based on the template [available on GitHub here](https://github.com/maximevaillancourt/digital-garden-jekyll-template).
+This webpage is based on the this template [available on GitHub here](https://github.com/maximevaillancourt/digital-garden-jekyll-template).
 The colors and structure are inspired by Steph Ango founder and CEO of Obsidian.